 YES IS MORE is now available by the Chinese publisher Liaoning.

-The free-running documentary MY PLAYGROUND by Kaspar Astrup Schröder premieres March 10th at 6pm at Copenhagen's Empire Cinema.
+The free-running documentary MY PLAYGROUND by Kaspar Astrup Schröder from BIG's Mountain in Copenhagen.
 Buy the DVD including 45 minutes of bonus material.

 A special bilingual issue on the latest projects by BIG brought to you by one of Denmark’s leading architectural publications ARKITEKTUR DK.
 Essays by Boris Brormann Jensen and Jens-Thomas Arnfred critically investigate the work of BIG in the larger Danish context.